 There are going to be days where your math stations do not run smoothly.
 There will be days when you don’t get to everything planned or to all the groups you have planned to see.
 You’ll have a fire drill or a parent will show up unexpectedly with cupcakes.

 Just remember, that’s ok!
 Give yourself and your students grace and keep moving forward.
 You can do this!

 One of the most frequently asked questions I get on my Instagram and in my Saddle Up For 2nd Grade Teachers Facebook Group is how to set up your math block schedule to work for guided math.
-I am going to share a few examples of how to do this with different time frames below.
+I am going to share a few example math lesson plan schedules that will give you an idea of how to do this with different time frames below.